ppy/osu-wiki/wiki/Skinning_Tutorial/osu!catch/en.md

 ### Fruits

 There are four fruits and four fruit overlays.
-These fruits resemble the hitcircles and slider start and end in osu!catch.
+These fruits resemble the hit, sliderstart, and sliderend circles in osu!catch.
 The fruits are tinted with the combo colour; however, unlike osu!standard (where each comboset uses the same combo colour) the individual fruits cycle through the combo colours (but slider trail, ticks, and end will use the same colour as its start fruit).
 Lastly, they appear in this order: pear, grapes, apple, orange, and repeat.

 Fruits and their overlays are the same size as a hitcircle, 128x128 (SD size) with their origin point being the centre.
 Most skinners would make all of the fruits the same and it is common to use simple shapes.